jperez3/taccoform-blog/hugo/content/posts/TTS_P1.md

 * Destroyed the droplet

+Check out the next entry in the [Taccoform Tutorial Series](https://www.taccoform.com/posts/tts_p2/), which will cover `count`, `for_each`, and how to keep your code "DRY"

 ---
 _Feel free to reach out on twitter via [@taccoform](https://twitter.com/taccoform) for questions and/or feedback on this post_